cjungmann/libmailcb/README.md

 ## Sub Project *mailer*

 This small program uses the *libmailcb* library to send emails from the command line.
-It's not complete yet, so some of the specifications are unfinished.
+It writes its output to *stdout*, and can be configured to read from *stdin* to make the command more than just an example program.

 ### Configuration file *mailer.conf*